cgallin/cover_genie/README.md

-# cover_genie
+# Cover Genie

-Cover letter generating app
+This app generates cover letters written by ChatGPT through the OpenAI API.
+Job postings are